Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/DP700-Gettingstarted/M01-Gettingstarted.md

 1. **Pipeline:** A pipeline is a logical grouping of activities that orchestrate data ingestion and transformation tasks, allowing users to create and manage complex data workflows through a graphical user interface.

 1. **Dataflows (Gen2)**: Its a new generation of dataflows that allow you to connect to various data sources, perform transformations using Power Query Online, and then load the transformed data into various destinations like Lakehouses, Warehouses, or Azure SQL Databases, offering a low-code, cloud-based data preparation experience.

-1. **Real-time Intelligence:** It is an end-to-end solution for event-driven scenarios, streaming data, and data logs.

-1. **Eventstreams**: The eventstreams feature in Microsoft Fabric gives you a centralized place in the Fabric platform to capture, transform, and route real-time events to various destinations with a no-code experience.

-1. **Eventhouse**: An eventhouse is a workspace of databases, which might be shared across a certain project.

 # Getting Started with lab